peterm95018/docker-shibboleth/README.md

-December 6, 2016
+# Objective

-Objective: Create a container off a pre-made shibboleth-sp debian image to facilitate the configuration of Shib on any host that can run Docker.
+Create a container off a pre-made shibboleth-sp debian image to facilitate the configuration of Shib on any host that can run Docker.

 Using the image https://hub.docker.com/r/jtgasper3/debian-shibboleth-sp/ as our base image, I've created a Dockerfile to build out a modified container that can run a full Shib'd web server.
 This could include application files or be part of a Docker network that includes an app container + shib container.

-Notes
+# Notes
 We used my cert and key as the values in the sp-cert and sp-key files.
 It would not be part of a git repo, so you'll want to make sure your host has a SSL cert or a second cert/key configuration for Shibboleth to use.

 For this setup, I registered my dev environment with https://www.testshib.org.

-Installation and Setup
+# Installation and Setup
 The approach here is to modify the apache2 and shibboleth configuration files for your environment and then allow Docker to build an image that includes your modified files.

 The /shibboleth-sp directory is used twice in this Dockerfile.